Code & Permits

 1. Double ground fault protection.
 The EVSE's CCID and the GFCI breaker both detect leakage.
 Minor real-world leakage (damp garage, long cable run, older car inverter) is enough to trip the 5 mA GFCI even when nothing is dangerous.

 2. Shared neutral.
-If your electrician ran the NEMA 14-50 on a shared neutral with another circuit, the GFCI sees imbalance and trips.
+If your electrician ran the NEMA 14-50 on a shared neutral with another circuit (a 625.40 violation), the GFCI sees imbalance and trips.

 3. Humidity in the outlet.
-Henderson summers are dry but monsoon humidity spikes catch older outdoor installs.
+Henderson summers are dry but monsoon humidity spikes in July and August catch older outdoor installs.
+Condensation inside an outlet box reads as a ground fault.

 4. GFCI breaker itself aging.
 These are electronic devices.
-Five years in a hot Henderson garage and the sensor drifts.
+Five years in a hot Henderson garage (regularly 115 F+) and the sensor drifts.

 1. Swap the GFCI breaker for a new one of the same brand (warranty replacement is often free).